port-labs/port-docs/docs/promote-scorecards/examples.md

 ### DORA metrics based on number of deployments

-To assess the deployment frequency of a `Service`, simply checking the `Deployment` relation is not enough—we need to know the exact number of deployments.
+To assess the deployment frequency of a `Service`, simply checking the `Deployment` relation is not enough — we need to know the exact number of deployments.
 To achieve this, we will:

 - Add an [aggregation property](/build-your-software-catalog/customize-integrations/configure-data-model/setup-blueprint/properties/aggregation-property.md) to the `Service` blueprtint that counts the number of related `Deployment` entities.
 - Add a scorecard with a rule based on that property.